ssteele1111/BasinCoolMag/README.md

 2. BMaps_nolr: Magnetic field maps neglecting late remagnetization
 3. RevRates: Mean reversal rates
 4. Revs: Full reversal histories
-5. SuscMaps: Subsampled maps of magnetization within the basin (note that this is subsampled aggressively due to storage limitations, so cannot be used to regenerate magnetic fields later.)

 Expected output is included in \600km\mag_output_expected\.

 Estimated run time: 15 minutes

-Also included are some simple analysis tools in mag_data_analysis.nb.
+Also included are some simple analysis tools in mag_data_analysis.ipynb.
 Note that the magnetization intensity assumed in the magnetic field calculation scripts is 1 A/m; since magnetic field strength scales linearly with magnetization intensity, one can multiply final magnetic field maps by the desired amount to compare to manuscript values.

 ### Further use/reproduction instructions: